 And if you need an extra bit of confidence, I’ve listed some things you can do before and during an interview to give you an advantage over the competition.

-Pay attention to your clothes.
-If you take a couple of days before the interview to think about what you will wear, you can try clothes on, ask for opinions from others, polish your shoes, etc. “Skypers” need to test their equipment and check their background environment to make sure it is not too “busy” in appearance.
-Bottom line: You want to look like a person who cares about getting the job.
+Pay attention to your appearance.
+If you take a few days before the interview to think about what you will wear, you can try clothes on, ask for opinions from others, polish your shoes, and the like.
+“Skypers” need to test their equipment and check their background environment to make sure it is not too “busy” in appearance.
+The bottom line is that you want to look like a person who cares about getting the job.

 Review the job description.
-Review the kinds of technology, software and overall different or similar to past experiences?
-Review the company’s job description.
-Note examples of past work or volunteerism that you can use to illustrate your ability to fulfill each requirement of the job.
+Review the kinds of software and other technology that are addressed in the job descritpion.
+Are they different or similar to what you used in your past work experiences?
+If there are more current versions that you previously used or if they are otherwise different, look for ways to brush up your skills.
+This can usually be done by using online resources.
+Review the rest of the job description.
+Note examples of past paid or volunteer work that you can use to illustrate your ability to fulfill each requirement of the job.

 Prepare ahead for questions.
-I am often told, “I know how to interview already” or “I do really well answering questions.”
+I am often told, “I know how to interview already” or “I do really well with answering questions.”
 Successful interviews are the result of forethought, research and practice.
-When you go into an interview unprepared, you run the risk of raising “red flags” for an interviewer, such as discussing your personal life or past work experiences (in a light that is less than flattering).
-Further, you run the risk of giving overly long answers because you are anxious and seeking to satisfy the question.
-You must practice knowing when to stop answering each question and waiting for the next question.
+When you go into an interview unprepared, you run the risk of raising red flags for an interviewer, such as discussing your personal life or discussing past work experiences in a light that is less than flattering.
+Further, you run the risk of giving overly long answers because you are anxious and are wanting to fully answer each question.
+You must practice knowing when to stop answering each question and start waiting for the next question.

-Another common occurrence is that people avoid thinking about what their answers would be to what they deem to be “obvious” questions.
+Also, people often avoid thinking about what their answers would be to what they deem to be “obvious” questions.
 These questions, however, are the ones that produce the highest level of anxiety.
 They tend to be more personal in nature.
-Here is a list of a few that could be asked that you need to know how to answer in order to have a good interview.
+Here is a list of some questions that could be asked that you need to know how to answer in order to have a good interview.

 1. Tell me a little about yourself.